 Are you an outdoor enthusiast?
 Then Washington is the place to be.
-You can choose to visit the three national parks in the mountains, Olympic, North Cascades, and Mount Rainier National Parks, not to mention other notable spots like Discovery Park, Blake Island State Park, and Marymoor Park.
+You can choose to visit the three national parks in the mountains, Olympic, North Cascades, and Mount Rainier National Parks which is in Pierce county -not to mention other notable spots like Discovery Park, Blake Island State Park, and Marymoor Park.
 You could also go on a vacation with your family to the shorelines.
 Washington’s water abundance makes the state an excellent place to go sailing, fishing, pleasure boating, or whale watching.
 During winter, you can have some fun snow skiing.
 The recreation options in this state are fascinating and just too numerous to count.

 No Income Tax

 While this sounds like something out of a dream, it is 100% true.
 Washington is one of only seven states in the country with no personal state income tax whatsoever.
 Nothing beats this, as the no income tax policy can help you save a lot more of your earnings.
 Keep in mind, however, that Washington has a pretty high state sales tax.